AdrirajDas00/WildCatsClassification_ConvolutionalNueralNetwork_Project/README.md

 This project aims to:

-Create a CNN model that can accurately classify 4 classes of wild cats (Lions, Tigers, Cheetahs and Leopards) Preprocess images with ImageDataGenerator
+1) Create a CNN model that can accurately classify 4 classes of wild cats (Lions, Tigers, Cheetahs and Leopards).
+2) Preprocess images with ImageDataGenerator.
-Employ Early Stopping and Reduction Learning Rate to our CNN model Employ Exponential Decay
+3) Employ Early Stopping and Reduction Learning Rate to our CNN model.
+4) Employ Exponential Decay.
-Compare predictive power among different Transfer Learning Models Analyse accuracy using Confusion Matrix
+5) Compare predictive power among different Transfer Learning Models.
+6) Analyse accuracy using Confusion Matrix.
-Visualize results
+7) Visualize results.